-US-British Trio Win Nobel Medicine Prize For Hepatitis C Discovery
+US-British trio win Nobel Medicine Prize for Hepatitis C discovery

 Houghton built on Alter’s work to isolate the genetic sequence of the new virus.

-Rice subsequently completed the puzzle by using genetic engineering to prove that it was a new strain alone — Hepatitis C — that was causing patients to get sick.
+Rice, 68, subsequently completed the puzzle by using genetic engineering to prove that it was the new strain alone — Hepatitis C — that was causing patients to get sick.

-They would normally receive their prize from King Carl XVI Gustaf at a formal ceremony in Stockholm on December 10, the anniversary of the 1896 death of scientist Alfred Nobel who created the prizes in his last will and testament.
+Houghton, Alter and Rice would normally receive their prize from King Carl XVI Gustaf at a formal ceremony in Stockholm on December 10, the anniversary of the 1896 death of scientist Alfred Nobel who created the prizes in his will.

-But the in-person ceremony has been cancelled this year due to the coronavirus pandemic, replaced with a televised ceremony showing the laureates receiving their awards in their home countries.
+But the in-person ceremony has been cancelled this year due to the pandemic and replaced with a televised ceremony showing the laureates receiving their awards in their home countries.

 – Pandemic effect on prizes? –